jfinley2017/sampleitemsystem/README.md

 # sampleitemsystem

-The foundation for an item system used by Predecessor (images taken from their pre-alpha gameplay in october 2020)
+The foundation for an item system used by Predecessor (images taken from their pre-alpha gameplay in october 2020).
+This project is not intended to be compiled.
+Serves as a reference.

 This system supports the attribute system provided by the GameplayAbilitySystem, as well as plug ins for granting abilities (though that is not enabled here).